mlcommons/ck/README.md

 since 1993 by actively using and sharing predictive models instead of large amount of data.

-You may check out our motivation as well as real usage scenarios and CK-powered interactive papers (some are based on previous version aka Collective Mind) here:
+You may check out our motivation as well as real usage scenarios, CK-powered interactive papers and wessites (some are based on previous version aka Collective Mind) here:

 * [Interactive article 1] http://cknowledge.org/repo/web.php?wcid=29db2248aba45e59:6f40bc99c4f7df58